Granting a licence

 Once we have granted your licence, you must advise us of any changes to your contact information within 14 days.

-You can update your details by logging in to online licence holder services or by contacting the customer service team.
+You can update your details through the Hunt NSW portal or by contacting the customer service team.